kenmcgarry/DrugSideEffects/R/README.md

 ### about these files
 As the code currently stands it is now generic enough to tackle any disease as long as the users know the [UMLS](https://www.nlm.nih.gov/research/umls/ "Unified Medical Language System") code for their disease of interest e.g. "C0002395" is the code for Alzheimer's disease.

 `reviewers_JBI_run.R` - Run this file first.
 You will need to knmow the UMLS code for your disease.
-Calls in the functions defined by reviewers_JBI_DrugList.R, assumes data structures are already loaded in.
-Then runs the functions and generates the candidate drugs. for example:
+Calls in the functions defined by reviewers_JBI_functions.R, assumes data structures are already loaded in.
+Then runs the functions and generates the candidate drugs.

 `reviewers_JBI_LoadData.R` - as it suggests loads in the tsv. files and creates the R data structures.